Clifford Blivens: “Achin’ Heart Boogie”

 Great songs, truly great songs, stick with you long after the needle lifts from the groove (in the parlance of the time).
 Their intricacies work their way into your subconscious and prod you into playing it again and again to embed themselves deeper in your soul.
 The two components, the actual record itself and your fragmented memory of it, are fusing themselves together with each spin until you are able to recreate it in its entirety without a record player or streaming track within reach.
 Greatness transcends the playback of it in ways this song can’t quite pull off.

-But jeez, I’m at risk of closing this out on a downbeat note and that’s not fair at all, for in 1949 this was a record that would immediately grab your attention because its sound palette and presentation were both pretty electrifying for the era.
+But with all that said, I’m at risk of closing this out on a downbeat note and that’s not fair at all, for in 1949 this was a record that would immediately grab your attention because its sound palette and presentation were both pretty electrifying for the era.
 In the process it produces a visceral response that – formulaic or not in its concept – was as reliable as anything in rock’s arsenal to date and it should be celebrated for that, especially because its journeyman artist, and even his more experienced backing unit, would struggle to be remembered otherwise.

 So maybe the best way to frame it is to say that Achin’ Heart Boogie is good enough to fall tantalizingly short of greatness.